-- 3. The following allowances shall be adjusted in accordance with the increases in B.1.1.a, b, and c above:

-- a.
-Department Head

-- b.
-Positions of Special Responsibility

-- c.
-First Aid

-- d.
-One Room School

-- e.
-Isolation and Related Allowances

-- f.
-Moving/Relocation

-- g.
-Recruitment & Retention

 - h.
-Mileage/Auto not to exceed the CRA maximum rate

-- 4. The following allowances shall not be adjusted by the increases in Article B.1.1.a, b, and c above:

-- a.
-Per Diems

-- b.
-Housing

-- c.
-Pro D (unless formula-linked to the grid)

-- d.
-Clothing

-- e.
-Classroom Supplies

-- 5. Provide for a one percent (1%) increase to the top step of the salary grid effective July 1, 2020.

-- 6. Effective July 1, 2021 Teachers Teaching on Call (TTOCs) on the first step of the salary grid, who accept a contract will be paid at the second step of the salary grid for the term of the contract.
-Temporary/term contract and continuing employees will be placed on the second step of the grid or at a higher step in accordance with the local placement on the scale provisions.
+Mileage/Auto not to exceed the CRA maximum rate - 4.
+The following allowances shall not be adjusted by the percentage increases in B.1.1 above: - a.
+Per Diems - b.
+Housing - c.
+Pro D (unless formula-linked to the grid) - d.
+Clothing - e.
+Classroom Supplies - 5.
+Effective July 1, 2022, each local salary grid shall be restructured to eliminate the first step of each grid. - 6.
+Effective July 1, 2023, the local salary grids are amended to provide a 0.3% increase to the top step of the salary grid. - 7.
+Effective July 1, 2024, the local salary grids are amended to provide a 0.11% increase to the top step of the salary grid. - 8.
+Teachers Teaching on Call (TTOCs) on the first step of the salary grid, who accept a contract will be paid at the second step of the salary grid for the term of the contract.
+Temporary/term contract and continuing employees will be placed on the second step of the grid or at a higher step in accordance with the local placement on the scale provisions. - 9.
+2023 and 2024 Cost of Living Adjustments (COLA)